aredotna/building/_posts/2018-09-13-back-to-school.markdown

   <img src="https://d2w9rnfcy7mm78.cloudfront.net/571136/large_1ca76259cd1996f9db0cc8d208d11feb.jpg" />
 </figure>

 Summer’s over and school’s in session.
-Vacations are wrapping up and work moves on.
 A semester of formal education to some will be a season of informal learning to others.
 Growth continues on all sides, not linear but inevitable.

 Are.na is a unique place to watch insight grow, whether by intention or accident, in carefully tended plots and in wild patches by the side of the information superhighway.
 Classes come together, open-ended collections come into maturity, and people discover new affinities between thoughts.
 We have the good fortune to share the harvest.